umarhassan-mitodl/24.150-fall-2023/content/pages/syllabus.md

 ### MIT Writing and Communication Center (WCC)

-The {{% resource_link "14b580b3-75e1-4e6b-8008-ffb77d2b1d85" "WCC" %}} offers free one-on-one professional advice from communication specialists with advanced degrees and publishing experience.
+The [WCC](https://cmsw.mit.edu/writing-and-communication-center/) offers free one-on-one professional advice from communication specialists with advanced degrees and publishing experience.
 The WCC can help you learn about all types of academic and professional writing and further develop your oral communication skills.

 ### Policy on Generative AI

 We expect that all work students submit for this course will be their own.
-The use of {{% resource_link "ee9e968f-cb95-4ff9-862c-5cf1af9f6e9d" "ChatGPT" %}} or any other generative artificial intelligence (AI) tools at any stages of the work process, including preliminary ones, is forbidden.
+The use of [ChatGPT](https://chat.openai.com/) or any other generative artificial intelligence (AI) tools at any stages of the work process, including preliminary ones, is forbidden.
 Violations of this policy will be considered academic misconduct.
 Please note that different classes at MIT may implement different AI policies, and it is your responsibility to conform to the expectations for each course.